mannyrayner/C-LARA/docs/performance.md

 with errors most commonly being due to incorrect treatment of multi-words (phrases).
 Performance on smaller and less highly prioritised languages is substantially worse.
 The platform offers many options for tuning language-specific performance, and we are actively investigating this topic.
-A paper describing these issues in more detail is currently under review.
+A paper describing these issues in more detail will be presented at the ALTA 2023 conference.